It costs taxpayers less than incarceration

-There is nothing that precludes a violent offender from being placed in community corrections, but as with all referrals the case must be approved by the local community corrections board.
+There is nothing that precludes a violent offender from being placed in community corrections, but as with all referrals, the case must be approved by the Community Corrections Board.

-There are 12 residential facilities located throughout the City and County of Denver which are operated by public and private sector organizations.
+There are 10 residential facilities located throughout the City and County of Denver operated by public or private organizations.
 These facilities provide services to male and female offenders, including special populations such as the mentally ill and those with severe drug and alcohol addictions.

 No, out-of-state referrals are not accepted for Denver Community Corrections programs.

-In Denver there are 628 clients in residential beds, approximately 200 are classified as diversion offenders.
-These are offenders sentenced directly by the Denver District Court as an alternative to prison.
-These offenders typically are not eligible for probation sentences and community corrections is seen as a viable alternative to a prison sentence.
+In Denver there are about 700 clients in residential beds, and roughly one-third are classified as diversion offenders.
+These are offenders sentenced directly by the Denver District Court to community corrections as an alternative to prison.
+These offenders typically are not eligible for probation sentences, and community corrections is seen as a viable alternative to a prison sentence.

 In Colorado, the community corrections system functions as a partnership between state and local agencies in collaboration with community corrections service providers.
-The State of Colorado oversees community corrections standards and administers funding for local correctional programs.
-The State Department of Public Safety allocates funds through the Division of Criminal Justice.
+The state of Colorado oversees community corrections standards and adminsters funding for local correctional programs.
+The Colorado Department of Public Safety allocates funds through the Division of Criminal Justice.
 Visit the State of Colorado's website to learn more.